 The Board continually monitors is procedures for reviewing the effectiveness of its systems of internal controls.

 The Chairman is responsible for the leadership of the Board and for ensuring the effectiveness of the Board as a whole.
-The Board currently comprises three Non-Executive Directors, including the Chairman and two Executive Directors and is responsible for the proper management of the Company and for reporting the Company’s progress to Shareholders.
-The Board has eight scheduled meetings annually for reviewing trading performance, ensuring adequate funding, monitoring strategy and examining acquisition possibilities.
+The Board currently comprises two Non-Executive Directors, an Executive Chairman and one Executive Director and is responsible for the proper management of the Company and for reporting the Company’s progress to Shareholders.
+The Board has ten scheduled meetings annually for reviewing trading performance, ensuring adequate funding, monitoring strategy and examining acquisition possibilities.
 Additional meetings are held as required.
 The Board has a formal schedule of matters specifically reserved to it for decision.
-The roles of Chairman and Chief Executive are separate.
-Graham Miller was appointed Chairman on 23 September 2013, and Robert De Barr is the Senior Independent Non-Executive Director.
+Philip Beinhaker was appointed Chairman on 2 January 2018, and Executive Chairman on 23 April 2018.
+Graham Miller is the Senior Independent Non-Executive Director.

 The Directors are responsible for establishing and maintaining the Group’s internal control systems.
 Internal control systems are designed to meet the particular needs of the Group and the risk to which it is exposed, and by their nature can provide reasonable, but not absolute, assurance against material misstatement of loss.
 The key procedures which the Directors have established with a view to providing effective internal controls are as follows: